 |Buy from USA||Buy from UK||Buy from DE||Buy from IT||Buy from FR||Buy from ES||ここでご購入を！|

-In this lesson, you will learn how to read digital data (1/0 which is high/low voltage) from a Pico digital pin and output 0/1 data (low voltage/high voltage signal) to Pico digital pins.
-This is also called digital I/O (input/output) programming.
+In this lesson, you will learn how to read digital data (1/0 which represents high/low voltage) from a Pico digital pin and output 0/1 data (low voltage/high voltage signals) to Pico digital pins.
+This type of programming is also called digital I/O (input/output) programming.